 What suits your body shape, what kind of cuts and colors do you feel good in?
 My brother used to criticise me that I only wear blue.
 However, a limited color scheme is actually a good idea.
 If you want to have a minimal amount of clothing they should match.
 It also helped me a lot to ask myself how I want to feel in my clothes.

 I fixed a couple of things like shredded shirts and buttons and took care of stains that needed extra attention.
 But besides the obvious, I also fixed a lot of clothes, after I realized why I don’t wear them.
 I turned my linen dress into a T-shirt because I didn’t like its form.

 6. Find a different source for your new clothes

-If you realised you need some missing pieces to finish your wardrobe, start small and take time.
-Try swap shops or organise a swap party yourself.
+If you realized you need some missing pieces to finish your wardrobe, start small and take time.
+Try swap shops or organize a swap party yourself.
 Go second-hand shopping, consider handmade clothes on Etsy or research sustainable brands.

 The goal is to have a smaller coherent wardrobe of high-quality pieces, which suit your lifestyle and personal aesthetics.
 That way you can focus on what matter most in your life, whatever that might be.